peterlafollette/NextGenSandboxHub/README.md

  ```
     python <path_to_sandboxhub>/sandbox.py -conf
  ```
+ If you want to run a tiled formulation, you will have to run the -conf step for each tile, specifying the correct output [here](configs/sandbox_config.yaml) each time.

 ### <ins> Step 6.
 Run Calibration/Validation Simulations
-Setup the `ngen_cal` block in the sandbox config file [here](configs/sandbox_config.yaml), and run the following command, note this depends on all of the above steps:
+Setup the `ngen_cal` block in the sandbox config file [here](configs/sandbox_config.yaml), and also set up the config for each individual tile in the configs directory.
+Ensure that the output directory for each tile exists.
+Run the calibration script you are interested in, for example, from the NextGenSandboxHub directory:
  ```
-    python <path_to_sandboxhub>/sandbox.py -run
+    python model_assessment/calib_scripts/pso_calibration_lasam.py
  ```

 #### Summary